 Including people with disabilities in our communities poses significant challenges.
 While inclusion helps increase normalization, it also increases vulnerability to community risks and hazards.
-How do we prepare children and adolescents to access their communities, without running the risk of their being exploited, showing affection in inappropriate ways, using sexual language that may be misconstrued or touching body parts that could bring legal action, or at the very least a disgruntled public?
+How do we prepare children and adolescents to access their communities, without running the risk of their being exploited?
+What if they show affection in inappropriate ways, use sexual language that may be misconstrued, or touch body parts that could bring legal action, or at the very least a disgruntled public?

 If we simply advocate for opportunities to be included and leave it at that, we are not fulfilling our obligation to those who do not automatically develop, or naturally demonstrate, pro-social behavior.
 We teach academic skills in a systematic fashion, skill-streaming the ones we feel are most salient for each level of functioning.
 Why then do we assume matters of pro-social behavior will develop without direct instruction?

 People with Fragile X syndrome experience a unique social dilemma because on the one hand, they express a desire to be social, but when given the social opportunity, they can become so hyperaroused that they retreat and prefer to watch from a distance.
 This approach-avoidance behavior can become a deterrent to acceptance and experiences of social reciprocity.
 I have discussed this phenomenon in a prior column with respect to the role that anxiety plays in social integration.
 This article, however, is focused on teaching more pro-social behaviors, absent anxiety.